bpython/bpython/doc/sphinx/source/tips.rst

 .. code-block:: bash

-  alias bpython3.5='PYTHONPATH=~/python/bpython python3.5 -m bpython.cli'
+  alias bpython3.5='PYTHONPATH=~/python/bpython python3.5 -m bpython.curtsies'

 Where the `~/python/bpython`-path is the path to where your bpython source code resides.